Submissions Open February 1, 2023. They’ll close on July 31, 2023

 n.b.: With rare exceptions, we no longer re-publish previously published work.
 Previously-posted poems from personal sites are fine to submit.
 Poems that have appeared on sites that change content on a daily basis or who erase content after two months or less will also be considered so long as you own the rights and give us information on where the poem first appeared in a line after your bio.

-Response Time: We tend toward longer response times because we have revolving monthly editors who need a strong group of poems from which to make selections.
+Response Time: We sometimes tend toward longer response and we are currently in process of adding editors.
 Our goal is to keep no poem longer than 8-10 months.
 That said, your poem might be taken as quickly as within a week.
 It just depends how many editors are reading for their months.
 Please be in touch if you need to withdraw a poem.